 This programme aims to maximise the expertise of organisations in non-European countries in the management of humanitarian emergencies, as well as in their prevention, by placing volunteers through the EU Aid Volunteers initiative.

-The EU Aid Volunteers – Getting Involved project currently in progress is coordinated by GVC within a consortium made up of eight organisations, including four European NGOs (GVC – Gruppo di Volontariato Civile; APS – Alianza por la Solidaridad; HBAID – Hungarian Baptist Aid; AWO International), plus eight partners from other countries (MPP – Mouvement Paysan Papaye in Haiti; GVC Tunisie in Tunisia; AVEDEC in Burundi; Alcaldia de Bilwi and Alcaldia de Waspam in Nicaragua; AWO Nepal and Guatemala; ANAP/K in Burundi).
+The EU Aid Volunteers – Getting Involved project currently in progress is coordinated by GVC within a consortium made up of eight organisations, including four European NGOs (GVC – Gruppo di Volontariato Civile; APS – Alianza por la Solidaridad; HBAID – Hungarian Baptist Aid; AWO International), plus eight partners from other countries (MPP – Mouvement Paysan Papaye in Haiti; GVC Tunisie in Tunisia; AVEDEC in Burundi; Alcaldia de Bilwi and Alcaldia de Waspam in Nicaragua; AWO Nepal and Guatemala; ANAP/K in Burkina Faso).

 The main goals of the EU Aid Volunteers – Getting Involved project are: